kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 1. If `DataSource` is set invalid and `DataSourceRef` is set; reject
 1. If `DataSource` is not set and `DataSourceRef` is set invalid (any core object other than PVC); reject
-1. If `DataSource` is not set and `DataSourceRef` is set PVC or VolumeSnapshot; set `DataSource` from `DataSourceRef` and accept
+1. If `DataSource` is not set and `DataSourceRef` is set valid (PVC or any non-core object); set `DataSource` from `DataSourceRef` and accept
-1. If `DataSource` is not set and `DataSourceRef` is set some other valid value (not core object and not VolumeSnapshot); leave `DataSource` unset and accept

-The last case is the one that enables using new types of data sources.
+Note that in the last case, we allow setting the CRD data sources, which enables volume populators to work.
+This is the only way that the `DataSource` field could get filled in with something not currently valid, like a CRD.
 Existing data sources continue to work, either through the old interface or the new interface.
 New data sources only work through the new interface, and additional validation is performed after the PVC is created.